sauravtom/test-blog/site/content/post/getting-started-with-poker-learning-the-poker-vocabulary.md

 **Stack**: The pile of chips in front of each player.

 **Stack ratio**: The ratio of the number of chips in your stack divided by the initial pot.
 This number determines how aggressively you want to play.

+ **Sklansky's Gap Concept**: It takes a stronger hand to call than it does to raise.